A healthy pregnancy after vasectomy reversal is possible

 - Ensuring you’re practicing a healthy lifestyle, by not smoking cigarettes or marijuana, limiting alcohol consumption, eating healthy, avoiding the use of testosterone and anabolic steroids, and engaging in regular exercise, can improve your sperm quality and increase the chances of pregnancy after vasectomy reversal.

-Our Tennessee male fertility center can offer guidance on the journey to develop a healthy pregnancy after vasectomy reversal.
+Our Tennessee male fertility center can offer guidance on the journey to conceive after vasectomy reversal.

-Options if pregnancy does not occur after vasectomy reversal
+Options if conception does not occur after vasectomy reversal

 In rare cases, a vasectomy reversal is not successful and hopeful parents need to explore other options.

 - Re-do vasectomy reversal.
 If the initial vasectomy reversal does not result in sperm being found in the ejaculate 12 months after the reversal, the procedure can be redone.